Beth Domann, Executive Director

 email@example.com | 417.869.3869 x21

-Lorianne’s SLT credits include directing and choreographing Seussical, Aladdin Junior, Once On This Island, Oklahoma!, Joseph and the Amazing Techinicolor Dreamcoat, and Damn Yankees, and choreographing The Full Monty, Cinderella, Godspell, Beauty and The Beast, The Wizard of Oz, Annie, Fiddler on the Roof, Peter Pan, and Seven Brides for Seven Brothers, to name a few!
-She holds a BFA in Dance Performance from MSU, has trained with New York City Ballet School, and her choreography has won national recognition including a Dance Magazine Award Nomination for Choreographer of the Year.
-She currently over sees SLT’s many educational offerings and pre-professional training troupes.
+Lorianne has served as Education Director for SLT for 13 years.
+Her Landers stage credits include direction and choreography for SHREK the Musical, Disney’s The Little Mermaid Jr., CATS, Seussical and Seussical Jr., Annie, Once On This Island, Oklahoma!, and Joseph and the Amazing Technicolor Dreamcoat, and she’s choreographed productions of Legally Blonde, The Full Monty, Cinderella, Godspell, Beauty and The Beast, The Wizard of Oz, Fiddler on the Roof, Peter Pan, and Seven Brides for Seven Brothers, to name a few!
+She trained with Springfield Ballet, State Ballet of Missouri, Alabama Dance Theatre, and School of American Ballet (the New York City Ballet School), holds a BFA in Dance Performance from MSU, and her choreography has won national recognition including a Dance Magazine Award Nomination for Choreographer of the Year.
+Named “20 Under 30” by 417 Magazine in 2006, Lorianne would like to thank her awesome team of education instructors, the Landers staff, and the many passionate young students and performers at SLT who inspire us all!

 Annie Carlyn, Community Relations Director